ariel055132/Notes/AWS/AmazonSimpleStorageServiceS3.md

 ## Ways to access to buckets in S3
 * We can access to buckets in S3 via *IAM Policies*, *Bucket Policies*, and *Access Control List (ACLs)*
 * IAM Policies and Bucket Policies are recommended to use rather than ACLs

 ### IAM Policies
 * Identity-based policies (User, Group, Role -> Principal)
 * We can specify what actions are allowed on what AWS resources with policies, and attach the policy to the user, user group, or role
-* Written in JSON using the AWS access policy language
+* Written in JSON using the AWS access policy language, where *principal* element is not required in the body
 * **To conclude, IAM Policy is used to define what actions a principal can perform in their AWS environment**
 * From an audit perspective, if the goal is to answer questions like *"What can a specific user do in the AWS environment?"*, using IAM policies is appropriate.
 * If you need to control access to AWS services other than S3, you may use IAM policies.